cozygene/refactor/README.md

 ### Authors

-This software was developed by Reut Yedidim, Noah Zaitlen and Elior Rahmani.
+This software was developed by Reut Yedidim, Noah Zaitlen and Elior Rahmani (elior.rahmani@gmail.com).

-For any question and for reporting bugs please send an email to Elior Rahmani at: elior.rahmani@gmail.com
+For any questions and for reporting bugs please open an issue.